 Importance of Projecting Your Total Student Loans

 To prevent excessive student loans, students need to properly plan.
 The ultimate guide to paying for college offers information in order to solve some of the issues projecting the total net cost and debt from the current process.
 Families need an easy way to calculate the four-year net cost of college and the associated debt to attain that goal.
 The colleges only provide a one-year estimation of the cost which does not help families properly plan.
-We are seeing the consequence of the current process as student debt is the second largest form of personal loans that the US consumer has.
+We are seeing the consequence of the current process as student debt is the second largest form of personal loan that the US consumer has.

 Creating a four-year cash flow identifies when additional resources will be required to attend that college.
 Having this analysis, will enable the family to better plan their debt structure and make better borrowing decisions.
 This means taking into consideration the various loan options and reviewing their advantages and disadvantages.

 With this cash-flow concept in mind, taking the Student Direct loans (formally called Stafford) early in the college-funding process is recommended no matter what the family’s financial strength is.
 This concept goes against the conventional thought process since most times you want to delay borrowing the money for as long as possible.
 However, if the student borrows the money at the very beginning, parents will minimize the amount of debt in their names at graduation.
 In addition, the student loan interest rate is lower and the loan repayment options are better for the student rather than for the parents.